Everybody Comes Back

 “I...I hope it brought them some measure of peace.”
 The curly haired man solemnly put his hand on my shoulder.
 “Not to worry.
 There is perfect justice here.
 After you go through the same process they did, a state of total mutual understanding will be arrived at.
 Every wrong will be set right, every tear will be dried.”

 I thought about what it must’ve been like for her to watch me do it, through my own eyes.
 What it must have been like for my friends.
 For my parents!
 “What have I done” I whispered to myself, voice strained by the growing lump in my chest.

-“Don’t start in with that before we even put you in there!” the bald man quipped.
+“Don’t start in with that kind of talk before we even put you in the chamber!” the bald man quipped.
 I didn’t laugh, instead cowering with my head in my hands.
 Finally starting to fully appreciate the extent of what I was in for, unable to convince myself that I didn’t deserve every bit of it.

 “Before I go, there’s one thing I still don’t understand.”
 They invited me to spit it out, so I did.
-“Whatever you want to call the big Kahuna...God, the supreme being, whatever...why has it done all of this for us?
+“Whatever I should call the big Kahuna...God, the supreme being, whatever...why has it done all of this for us?
 Why give us a second chance to live?
 Why create this paradise for us?
 It costs energy, doesn’t it?
 It costs processing power.”